JoshithaR2907/joshithar.github.io/_pages/about.md

   - /about.html
 ---

-Hi !
+Hi!
 I am Joshitha, a PhD scholar under the Prime Minister's Research Fellowship scheme in the Department of Electrical Engineering at Indian Institute of Technology Madras.
-I love working with images and am in constant awe of advancements in cinematography, computer graphics and 3D technology.
+I love working with images and am in constant awe of advancements in computer vision, cinematography, and computational imaging.
 My research Interests include:
 - Light field imaging
 - Computer Vision
 - Computational Photography